Surreal ordered exponential fields: Preliminaries III: ordered abelian groups

-Let $\boldsymbol{k}$ be an Archimedean ordered field.
-Then there is a unique initial ordered field embedding $\imath:\boldsymbol{k} \to \No$, and we identify $\boldsymbol{k}$ with its image under this embedding.
-By Proposition~\ref{KV}, we get that every ordered $\boldsymbol{k}$-vector space $V$ admits an initial $\boldsymbol{k}$-linear embedding into $\No$.
+Let $\k$ be an Archimedean ordered field.
+Our identification of $\k$ with a subfield of $\R$ allows us to view $\k$ as an \emph{initial} subfield of $\No$.
+In fact, this identification $\k \hookrightarrow\R\subseteq \No$ is the \emph{unique} initial ordered field embedding $\k\to \No$~\cite[Theorem 8]{EH5}.
+We view $\No$ as a $\k$-vector space via this embedding.
+By Proposition~\ref{KV}, we get that every ordered $\k$-vector space $\Gamma$ admits an initial $\k$-linear embedding into $\No$.
 For future use, we record the induction step in the proof of this result~\cite[pages 1241-1242]{EH5}: